SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat.md

 Step 3: Download the Sumo Logic Terraform package for Apache Tomcat monitors

-The alerts package is available in the Sumo Logic github [repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/ApacheTomcat).
+The alerts package is available in the Sumo Logic GitHub [repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/ApacheTomcat).
 You can either download it using the git clone command or as a zip file.

 Step 4: Alert Configuration